jamesaffeld/f5-agility-labs-xc/docs/class4/intro.rst

 The AWS cloud environment contains a prebuilt XC Node and a workload hosting a web frontend.  **You will not have access to the AWS console.**

-The Azure cloud environment contains a prebuilt XC Node and a workload hosting a web frontend.  **You will not have access to the AZURE console.**
+The Azure cloud environment contains a prebuilt XC Node and a workload hosting a web frontend.  **You will not have access to the Azure console.**

 .. toctree::
    :maxdepth: 1